evdcush/TensorFlow-wheels/env-setup-guide.md

 **so just leave --config=opt alone.
 It will automatically build for your instructions by it's default -march=native**

+* * *

 ### What about GPU builds?
 Do those change `--config` or `-march`?
 If you are building for GPU, then you will specify that in an earlier question, and `cuda` will be automatically included in `--config` by bazel.
 If you specify that again in the `./configure` process, or to `bazel build` like `bazel build --config=opt --config=cuda //tensorflow/tools/pip_package:build_pip_package`, you will even get a warning saying it has already been specified and that duplicate commands may mess things up.

 ### So, is there any reason you would ever specify other config flags?
-Yes.
-In my experience, there are two situations in which you will specify additional config flags, though keep in mind that others who need more features or support or have special constraints will probably have their own `config` specs.
+Yes. **In my experience**, there are two situations in which you will specify additional config flags, though keep in mind that others who need more features or support or have special constraints will probably have their own `config` specs.

 - **MKL**: If you have `mkl` installed on your system, you will want to specify that the bazel build like, eg: `bazel build --config=opt --config=mkl //tensorflow/tools/pip_package:build_pip_package` I believe the bazel std:out even mentions this.
 - **a non-native -march**: If you are building tensorflow for a different machine, perhaps one that does not have the same processor architecture as the build machine, then you will want to specify that `march`.